furkan-cloud/getir-nodejs-bootcamp-graduation-project-furkan-cloud/README.md

 - You can download [yarn](https://yarnpkg.com/) from this address.
 - Clone this repo to your desktop and run `yarn install` to install all the dependencies.
 - You should look into `.env.example` to set neccessary environment variables before starting the project.
+- You can also install [apiDoc](https://apidocjs.com/#getting-started) `yarn global add apidoc` globally to see detailed documentation as your main page in your localhost.

 ## Run